nordic-institute/X-Road-test-service/README.md

 ## Usage

-Calling the service after installation when the service is running.
+This section provides examples for calling the service after it is deployed and running.
+The example commands require `curl` to be installed.

 ### testService